DANCE 100 3 Units

 Dance Rehearsal and Performance

 This course provides instruction and supervision of rehearsal and performance in various dance productions.
-ENROLLMENT IN THIS CLASS IS CONTINGENT UPON AN AUDITION FOR A CURRENT DANCE PRODUCTION.
 This course may be taken four times.

 DANCE 206X4 4 Units